Gregorian calendar

-The Gregorian calendar is the calendar used in most parts of the world.
+The Gregorian calendar is the calendar currently used in most parts of the world.
 (Note: Many countries that use other calendars for religious purposes use the Gregorian calendar as their civil calendar.
 Iran is a notable exception, in that it uses the solar Hijri calendar.)
 It went into effect in October 1582 following the papal bull Inter gravissimas issued by Pope Gregory XIII, which introduced it as a modification of, and replacement for, the Julian calendar.
-The principal change was to space leap years slightly differently to make the average calendar year 365.2425 days long rather than the Julian calendar's 365.25 days, thus more closely approximating the 365.2422-day "tropical" or "solar" year that is determined by the Earth's revolution around the Sun.
+The principal change was to space leap years slightly differently to make the average calendar year 365 97/400, or 365.2425, days long rather than the Julian calendar's 365 1/4 days, thus more closely approximating the 365.2422-day tropical, or solar, year that is determined by the Earth's revolution around the Sun.

-The rule for leap years is that every year divisible by four is a leap year, except for years that are divisible by 100, except in turn for years also divisible by 400.
-For example, 1800 and 1900 were not leap years, but 1600 and 2000 were leap years.
+The rule for leap years is that every year divisible by four is a leap year, except for years that are divisible by 100 but not also divisible by 400.
+For example, 1800 and 1900 were not leap years, but 1600 and 2000 were.

 There were two reasons to establish the Gregorian calendar.
 First, the Julian calendar was based on the estimate that the average solar year is exactly 365.25 days long, an overestimate of a little under one day per century, and thus has a leap year every four years without exception.
 The Gregorian reform shortened the average (calendar) year by 0.0075 days to stop the drift of the calendar with respect to the equinoxes.
-Second, in the years since the First Council of Nicaea in AD 325, (Note: Rather than 45 BC when the Roman Empire adopted the Julian calendar.) the excess leap days introduced by the Julian algorithm had caused the calendar to drift such that the March equinox was occurring well before its nominal 21 March date.
-This date was important to the Christian churches, because it is fundamental to the calculation of the date of Easter.
+Second, in the years since the First Council of Nicaea in AD 325, (Note: Rather than 45 BC, when the Roman Empire adopted the Julian calendar.) the excess leap days introduced by the Julian algorithm had caused the calendar to drift such that the March equinox was occurring well before its nominal 21 March date.
+This date was important to the Christian churches because it is fundamental to the calculation of the date of Easter.
 To reinstate the association, the reform advanced the date by 10 days: (Note: By the time Great Britain and its possessions adopted the reform with effect from 1752, the gap had increased to 11 days; when Russia and Greece did so (for their civil calendars) in the 20th century, the jump was 13 days.
 For other countries and territories, see List of adoption dates of the Gregorian calendar by country.)
 Thursday 4 October 1582 was followed by Friday 15 October 1582.
 In addition, the reform also altered the lunar cycle used by the Church to calculate the date for Easter, because astronomical new moons were occurring four days before the calculated dates.
-Whilst the reform introduced minor changes, the calendar continued to be fundamentally based on the same geocentric theory as its predecessor.